mjbeverley/xsibackup/README.md

 Q: What happens with the older versions available at sourceforge.net
 A: The last GNU v3 version will be kept at http://sourceforge.net/projects/xsibackup for some time.

+About SSH keys:

+Link to your secondary server --link-srv=[second.ESXi.IP] if you want to syncronize over IP to a secondary ESXi box and do not forget you have to rerun this command on every reboot as the ESXi SSH keys are changed on every reboot.

+About rsync transfers:

 Delta algorithm can be slow on big files, in fact from an efficiency point of view its only a way to change bandwidth need for CPU cicles.